johnlime/UnitNeurons/README.md

 of calculating the signal output given the signal input.
 In our library, we treat each neuron as an object instance that includes a state, a feedforward method, and a feedback method.

-The generated static library can be found [here](https://github.com/johnlime/UnitNeurons/blob/master/DerivedData/Unit%20Neurons/Build/Products/Debug/libUnit%20Neurons.a).
+The generated static library can be found [here](https://github.com/johnlime/UnitNeurons/blob/master/DerivedData/Unit%20Neurons/Build/Products/Release/libUnit%20Neurons.a).

 ## Current Features
 - Unit neurons for floating point values

 - Classes necessary for training neural networks with the following learning algorithms:
   - Kohonen's Self Organizing Map (SOM)
-  - Gradient Descent
+  - Stochastic Gradient Descent

 - Examples on the following operations:
   - Neural network fit to uniform distribution via Kohonen's SOM